 - (New): SCAMS IRS issues warning about Coronavirus-related scams.
 IRS urged taxpayers to be on the lookout for a surge of calls and email phishing attempts.
 For more information, click here.

 Home delivered meals for home bound seniors.
 For many home bound seniors, access to a nutritious meal is extremely important.
 Meals on Wheels (two locations: in Monterey and Salinas) are continuing their services for these seniors.
 For more information, click on:

 - Meals on Wheels: Monterey

-- Meals on Wheels: SALINAS: (New) Effective Monday, March 30th, MOW is providing a luncheon delivery service for seniors who are “Sheltering in Place” and are unable to shop/cook.
+- Meals on Wheels: SALINAS ONLY: (New) MOW is providing a luncheon delivery service for seniors who are “Sheltering in Place” and are unable to shop/cook.
 Service is for new senior clients living in Salinas.
 Delivery: M-F (11:30am-1:30pm).
 Clients will receive one locally prepared meal every day.
 Call: (831) 758-6325.

-- (Marina): CHISPA has set up both Meals on Wheels and hard goods for all residents at Marina Manor and The Jensey Oaks.
-Additionally, gift cards available for seniors at Grocery Outlet for those who may need them.
+- MARINA: CHISPA has teamed up with Meals on Wheels to provide food to seniors at Marina Manor and The Jensey Oaks.
+Additionally, gift cards are available for seniors at Grocery Outlet for those who may need them.

 (UPDATED): Senior Shopping Hours